-We know Work Comp in Wisconsin is not on the top of every business owner’s mind.
+We know Work Comp in Wisconsin is not at the top of every business owner’s mind.
 However, the law mandates it, and most businesses must continue business as usual.
-Our goal is to help your company find the coverage needed for your industry at a fair and reasonable coast.
-Our friendly professional agent will listen to your needs and walk you through the process of selecting coverage for your business.
+Our goal is to help your company find the coverage needed for your industry at a fair and reasonable cost.
+Our friendly agents will listen to your needs and walk you through the process of selecting coverage for your business.
 We do not promise the lowest premiums.
 However, we do promise to provide the right coverage options for your business needs.

 Worker Compensation Insurance is necessary under state law.
 Wisconsin does allow for some exceptions to the rule.
 However, if you do not fit the exception, you must carry coverage.
 The good news is Wisconsin does not require a minimum coverage amount.
 Therefore, Cordova Insurance Agency can help you find the right coverage for your business needs.

 To learn more about Worker Compensation Insurance, contact Cordova Insurance Agency at (715) 536-9576.
-Our licensed professionals will be happy to answer any questions you have.
+Our licensed agents will be happy to answer any questions you have.